 If there are restrictions on the length of time you may work in the UK, your licence will not be issued for any longer than this period.
 In such circumstances, the check will be repeated each time you apply to renew or extend your licence.
 If, during this period, you are disqualified from holding a licence because you have not complied with the UK’s immigration laws, your licence will lapse and you must return it to the council.
 Failure to do so is a criminal offence.

-If you have spent more than three months out of the country since the age of 10, you may be required to provide a Certificate of Good Conduct.
+If you have spent more than three months out of the UK since the age of 10, or if you moved to the UK since the age of 10, you will be required to provide a Certificate of Good Conduct.

 After the appointment

 When you receive your DBS disclosure, you must subscribe to the DBS Update Service within 28 days, as this is a condition of any licence granted.

 If you applied for your disclosure through Taxiplus, you will only need to send us the original disclosure if there are any convictions or cautions listed on the document.
 If the DBS is clear, we will receive notification of this directly from Taxiplus and you will not need to send in the document.

 If you applied for your disclosure on a paper application form, you will need to send us the original DBS disclosure (we recommend you send this by tracked mail) so that we can complete the processing of your application.
 We will return this to you as soon as we have processed the document.